-Hip replacement surgery is one of the most common procedures, particularly in elderly patients.
+Total anterior hip replacement surgery is one of the most common procedures, particularly in elderly patients.
 The hip – the point at which the thighbone and pelvic bone meet – is placed under a lot of stress as it carries a large portion of body weight, and is easily fractured or broken as bone density decreases with age.
-Also known as anthroplasty, the hip replacement procedure involves replacing damaged cartilage and bone with prosthetic components.
-Prosthetic components used in hip replacement are made from a range of materials including metal, ceramic, and plastic.
-New technological advances in surgery mean that the procedure has long-term results.
+The anterior hip replacement procedure, also known as anthroplasty, involves replacing damaged cartilage and bone with prosthetic components.
+Prosthetic components used in total hip replacement are made from a range of materials including metal, ceramic, and plastic.
+New technological advances in surgery mean that the procedure has successful long-term results.

 There are a number of conditions that can cause hip pain, and the discomfort associated with these conditions ranges in severity.
 Some common causes of hip pain include: